Article

 This is the common footprint among conservative practitioners.
 Teams are open to listening and discussing new ideas, but they seek support since their previous misconceptions are weighing them down and preventing them from evolving.

-The pieces of the logistics puzzle are known and those organizations that do not settle for the status quo, that seek excellence in their processes, and that become agile in their strategy will be closer to the desired results.
-It is necessary to add value to the business based on reconfiguration that relies on ensuring reliable, fast, and agile delivery by adopting a disruptive approach.
-Only the boldest, most disciplined, and most innovative organizations will thrive and be able to decrease total cost-to-serve while delivering higher value to customers.
+The real opportunity lies on the shop floor where the work is done, and quick wins are visible; we just need to become aware of them.
+By conducting a thorough analysis of the field’s processes with all relevant teams, companies can design a demand-driven, profitable vision for their businesses, achieving the breakthrough improvements they aim for.
+The pieces of the logistics puzzle are known.
+Organizations that do not settle for the status quo, seek excellence in their processes, and become agile in their strategy will be closer to the desired results.
+It is necessary to add value to the business by reconfiguring it to ensure reliable, fast, and agile delivery, which can be achieved through a breakthrough approach.
+Only the boldest, most disciplined, and innovative organizations will thrive, reducing total cost-to-serve while delivering greater value to customers.

 See more on Logistics